-Founder of Rivertown Acupuncture, Randi Hoffmann is licensed to practice in New York, and integrates the use of acupuncture, moxabustion, tuina massage and dietary consultation into her practice.
+Founder of Rivertown Acupuncture, Randi Hoffmann, L.Ac., integrates the practices of acupuncture, moxabustion, light Tuina and Sotai, a Japanese movement therapy, into her practice.
 She utilizes a combination of styles, including but not limited to: Acupuncture Physical Medicine (APM), Japanese (KM-JA) and Traditional Chinese Medicine (TCM).

 Randi’s sessions with you are tailored to meet your specific needs and goals, and may include one or several of the following:

 - Trigger point dry needle technique and/or electric stimulation

 - KM Japanese style silver diode chains, diode rings and magnets